CrucibleSDS/tungsten/README.md

 This work is licensed under MIT.
 Media assets in the `assets` directory are licensed under a Creative Commons Attribution-NoDerivatives 4.0 International Public License.

+## Notes

+This library currently comes bundled with a new build of `tabula-java`, which is also licensed under MIT, to see the full license, see https://github.com/tabulapdf/tabula-java/blob/master/LICENSE.